mafaqsaif/Weather-prediction-Machine-Learning-Project/README.md

 2️⃣ Install Jupyter Notebook
 3️⃣ Install Required Libraries
 4️⃣ Run Jupyter Notebook
-5️⃣ Copy and past provided regression and classification files in jupyter notebook 6️⃣ Navigate to the notebook file (.ipynb) and execute the cells step by step.
+5️⃣ Copy and past provided regression and classification files with provided dataSet in jupyter notebook 6️⃣ Navigate to the notebook file (.ipynb) and execute the cells step by step.

 📊 Machine Learning Models Used